Picture this – soft yellow sand, sand dunes with coastal grasses and an azure blue shimmering sea…

 - Observe the signs.
 If you are taking your dog to the beach, ensure that you visit the part of the beach that allows dogs.
 Dogs are prohibited on some beaches between May and September.

 - There are toilets in the car park at the dog friendly beach.

 - The beach is a very short walk from the car park.

 - Remember to take some fresh water for your dog.
 Dogs should not drink sea water.
-You can buy some brilliant dog water bottles such as this one on Amazon.
+You can buy some brilliant dog water bottles that incorporate a cup for drinking out of.